paul-hammant/tbd/content/branch-by-abstraction/index.md

 ### Steps

-All steps are efficiently performed up on car jacks/lifts/ramps, before lowering the car to the groung again.
+All steps are efficiently performed up on car jacks/lifts/ramps, before lowering the car to the ground again.

 1. One wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car.
 If driven this wheel functions exactly like the